CREMATORIUM TECHNICIANS TRAINING SCHEME (CTTS) BTEC Accredited

 The Crematorium Technicians Training Scheme (CTTS) is provided as part of the Institute of Cemetery and Crematorium Management (ICCM) portfolio of accredited educational courses; it can be completed on its own to conform with the requirements of the Process Guidance Notes for Crematoria or as a prelude to the Provision Layout and Management of Crematoria Unit which is part of the ICCM diploma course.
 Edexcel has accredited the course to BTEC standard and validates its contents on an annual basis.
 The course, which is supplied via email, is worked through at the candidate’s own pace.
 An on site or on-line video assessment forms part of the course.

 CTTS is the only qualification mentioned in the Secretary of State’s Process Guidance Note that has the credibility of performing to a nationally recognised standard.

 ACCREDITED QUALIFICATIONS FOR CREMATORIUM PROFESSIONALS

-The course includes the cremation of babies, infants and foetuses and competence must be demonstrated in this the most sensitive part of our service.
+The course includes the cremation of babies and infants, and competence must be demonstrated in this sensitive part of the service.
 The care of bereaved parents is also considered.